 Camp shoes (Teva, Crocs, Sandals) – These are great for around camp after a long day on the trail.
 These can also be used for creek crossings that may be higher than the boot.
 Flip flops work well in warmer climates but are not as effective during cold nights.

-Bug Spray – DEET based products work well and we find that the spray on versions last longer and are less messy.
-4-6 ounce repellents that are perspiration and splash resistant are great.
+Bug Spray – DEET based products work well and we find that the spray-on versions last longer and are less messy.
+4-6 ounce repellents that are the perspiration and splash resistant are great.

-* For males, a third water bottle should be considered for use as a potty at night and must be labeled accordingly.
+* For males, a third water bottle should be considered for use as a potty at night and must be labelled accordingly.